seancdavis/seancdavis-com/www/src/blog/posts/2020-07-15-increase-developer-efficiency-by-establishing-conventions.md

 ---
-title: "Increase Developer Efficiency by Establishing Conventions"
+title: Increase Developer Efficiency by Establishing Conventions
-description: "Developer efficiency is largely driven by the number and type of decisions to make.
-That number can be reduced by establishing solid (but balanced) conventions."
+description: Developer efficiency is largely driven by the number and type of decisions to make.
+That number can be reduced by establishing solid (but balanced) conventions.
 tags: []
+image: /blog/default/default-yellow-02.png
 ---

 How do you measure _efficiency_?